Degree class LM-32 - Master degrees in Computer Engineering

 CURRICULUM CHARACTERISTICS - ACTIVE COHORTS*

-The Study Manifesto for the Master's Degree Course in Computer Engineering is structured as follows:
+The Study Plan for the Master Degree Course in Computer Engineering is structured as follows:

-2. 12 CFU for related and complementary training activities (TAF C), to be chosen from among the 6 CFU courses in the related SSDs activated for the cohort in question.
-All courses with SSDs other than ING-INF/05 and ING-INF/04 are related.
+- 12 CFU for related and complementary training activities (TAF C), to be chosen from among the 6 CFU courses in the related SSDs activated for the cohort in question.

 Standard-statutory plans for the cohort* of students enrolled from 2023/2024: